that are written or imprinted on a

 are classes of nouns reflected in the behaviour of associated words."

 is a Guide to Grammar and Writing.

-is a string of words satisfying the grammatical
+is a string of

-rules of a language.
+.
 A textual unit consisting of one or more words that

 are grammatically linked.
 In functional linguistics, a sentence is a unit